News

 From october 2009, Ipiutaq guest farm is no longer "at the ends of the earth"... an internet and phone connection makes us closer to everyone.

-From june 2009, with solar panels, we reduced by half our fuel consumption.
-In 2011, we will set up a windmill...
+From june 2009, with solar panels on our house, we reduced by half our fuel consumption during summertime.

 All year round with sheep